airscripts/assets/README.md

-# Emdees
+# Assets
-A collection of useful files for new repository's scaffolding.
+A collection of useful assets for your repositories.

 ## Contents
 - [Installation](#installation)